Fisherman's Cove

 Written June 16, 2022

 This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
-Tripadvisor performs checks on reviews.
+Tripadvisor performs checks on reviews as part of our industry-leading trust & safety standards.
+Read our transparency report to learn more.

 This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
-Tripadvisor performs checks on reviews.
+Tripadvisor performs checks on reviews as part of our industry-leading trust & safety standards.
+Read our transparency report to learn more.

 2017Luv2travel

-Falmouth, Canada154 contributions
+Falmouth, Canada201 contributions

-Aug.
-2020 • Family
+Aug 2020 • Family

 Absolutely delightful boardwalk with ample parking featuring an ice cream shop, candy shop, and a couple of restaurants for a more substantial bite to eat.
 Boat and jet ski rentals add to the fun.
 Will definitely be back once Covid is over and more shops are open.